-Figure 10-21 Line Crossing Detection
+Figure 10-19 Line Crossing Detection

-- 2. Check the checkbox of Enable Line Crossing Detection to enable the function. - 3.
-Select the line from the drop-down list for detection settings. - 4.
+- 2. Check the checkbox of Enable to enable the function. - 3.
+Select the line from the drop-down list. - 4.
 Click Area Settings tab and click Draw Area button, and a virtual line is displayed on the live video. - 5.
-Click-and-drag the line, and you can locate it on the live video as desired.
-Click
+Drag the line, and you can locate it on the live video as desired.
+Click on the line, two red squares are displayed on each end, and you can click-and-drag one of the red squares to define the shape and length of the line.

-- on the line, two red squares are displayed on each end, and you can click-and-drag one of the red squares to define the shape and length of the line. - 6.
-Select the direction for line crossing detection.
-And you can select the directions as A<->B, A->B, and B->A. - A<->B: Only the arrow on the B side shows; when an object going across the plane with both direction can be detected and alarms are triggered. - A->B: Only the object crossing the configured line from the A side to the B side can be detected. - B->A: Only the object crossing the configured line from the B side to the A side can be detected. - 7.
-Click-and-drag the slider to set the detection sensitivity. - Sensitivity: Range [1-100].
-The higher the value is, the more easily the line crossing action can be detected. - 8.
-Repeat the above steps to configure other lines.
+6. Set the Max.
+Size and Min.
+Size for valid targets.
+Targets smaller or larger than the valid target size are not able to trigger detection.

+Max.
+Size: The maximum size of a valid target.
+Targets with larger sizes would not trigger detection.

+Min.
+Size: The minimum size of a valid target.
+Targets with smaller sizes would not trigger detection.

+7. Select the direction for line crossing detection.
+And you can select the directions as A<->B, A ->B, and B->A.

+A<->B: The object going across the plane with both directions can be detected and alarms are triggered.

+A->B: Only the object crossing the configured line from the A side to the B side can be detected.

+B->A: Only the object crossing the configured line from the B side to the A side can be detected.

+- 8. Click Stop Drawing when finish drawing. - 9.
+Drag the slider to set the sensitivity value.

+Sensitivity: Range [1-100].
+It stands for the percentage of the body part of an acceptable target that goes across the pre-defined line.

+Sensitivity = $$100 - S_1/S_T100$$

+S_1 stands for the target body part that goes across the pre-defined line.
+S_T stands for the complete target body.

+Example: if you set the value as 60, the action can be counted as a line crossing action only when 40 percent or more body part goes across the line.

+Note: The Sensitivity of the detection is supported by certain models.
+Refer to actual display for details.

+- 10. Repeat the above steps to configure other lines.
 Up to 4 lines can be set.
-You can click the Clear button to clear all pre-defined lines. - 9.
-Click the Arming Schedule to set the arming schedule. - 10.
-Select the linkage methods for line crossing detection, including Notify Monitoring Center, Send Email, Upload to FTP/Memory Card/NAS, Trigger Channel and Trigger Alarm Output. - 11.
+You can click the Clear button to clear all pre-defined lines. - 11.
+Click the Arming Schedule to set the arming schedule.

+- 12. Select the linkage methods for line crossing detection, including Notify Monitoring Center, Send Email, Upload to FTP/Memory Card/NAS, Trigger Channel and Trigger Alarm Output. - 13.
 Click Save to save the settings.

-10.2.7 Configuring Region Entrance Detection
+10.2.7 Configure Region Entrance Detection